Sobhankhedry/Simple-Reflex-Agent/README.md

-# Agent Vacuum Cleaner Simulation
+# Agent Vacum Cleaner Simulation

 This project simulates a simple vacuum cleaner agent that navigates between two rooms and cleans them if they are dirty.
 The agent starts in one of the rooms, checks the room's cleanliness status, and takes appropriate actions (cleaning or moving to the next room) until both rooms are clean.